-Clicking on the advanced options button will open up another dialog box that has more parameters that will change the look of the material.
+Clicking on the advanced options button will open up another dialog box with more parameters that will change the look of the material.
 The options in the advanced editor will differ depending on the material you are editing.
-The options in the example below are for a textured plastic.
+The options in the example below are for textured plastic.

-- Relief Pattern (Bump): Shows the bump map that has been applied.
+- Relief Pattern (Bump): This shows the bump map that has been applied.

 - Advanced Highlight Controls

 - Color: changes the color of the highlight.
-Most of the time you will leave this at white for a realistic look.
+Most of the time, you will leave this white for a realistic look.